csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

   the Payload Length field will be 40.
 For Curve448, the public key is 56 octets, so the Payload Length field will be 64.

-- The Diffie-Hellman Group Num is 31 for Curve25519 or 32 for
+- The Key Exchange Method is 35 for ML-KEM-768 or 36 for
-  Curve448.
+  ML-KEM-1024.

 - The Key Exchange Data is the 32 or 56 octets as described in Section 6 of [RFC7748].